Hyacinth Graf Strachwitz

-Strachwitz participated in the Invasion of Poland in 1939 and in the Battle of France in 1940.
+At the outbreak of World War II, Strachwitz was appointed ordnance officer in his unit.
+He participated in the Invasion of Poland and later in the Battle of France.
 Transferred to the 16th Panzer Division he fought in the Invasion of Yugoslavia and Operation Barbarossa, the German invasion of the Soviet Union.
-He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves for the Battle of Kalach in the summer of 1942.
-He received the Swords to his Knight's Cross for his actions in the Third Battle of Kharkov.
+He fought with distinction on the Eastern Front which led to the presentation of high awards such as the Knight's Cross of the Iron Cross with Oak Leaves, for the destruction of more than 270 Soviet tanks and artillery pieces within 48 hours in the tank battle of Kalach.
+He was given command of Panzer-Regiment "Großdeutschland" and received the Swords to his Knight's Cross, for his contribution in the counterattack at Kharkov.
 He then fought in the Battle of Kursk and the German retreat to the Dnieper.
-While commanding a battle group in the Battle of Narva in early 1944 he was awarded the Diamonds to his Knight's Cross on 15 April.
-In 1945, he surrendered to US forces and was released in 1947.
-He died in 1968 and was buried with full military honours.
+While commanding a battle group at Narva front in early 1944 he was awarded the Diamonds to his Knight's Cross on 15 April.
+He was wounded 12 times during the war, and was also injured in an automobile accident.

-Early life and career
+In 1945, he surrendered to US forces and was taken into custody.
+By the time of his release in June 1947, his youngest son had been killed in action, his wife had been killed in a road accident, and his Silesian estate had been confiscated by Poland.
+He remained in West Germany, married again and briefly worked for the Syrian Armed Forces as a military consultant.
+He lived on an estate in Bavaria from 1951 until his death from lung cancer on 25 April 1968.
+He was buried with military honours in Grabenstätt, Bavaria.

-Strachwitz was born on 30 July 1893 in Groß Stein in the Province of Silesia, Kingdom of Prussia, German Empire (today Kamień Śląski, Opole Voivodeship, Poland).
-He was the second child of Hyazinth Graf Strachwitz (1864–1942) and his wife Aloysia (1872–1940), (Note: Her full name was Maria Aloysia Hedwig Friederike Therese Oktavie, Gräfin von Matuschka, Freiin von Toppolczan und Spaetgen.) née Gräfin von Matuschka Freiin von Toppolczan und Spaetgen.
-He had an older sister, Aloysia (1892–1972), followed by his younger brother Johannes (1896–1917) nicknamed "Ceslaus", his sister Elisabeth (1897–1992), his brother Manfred (1899–1972), his brother Mariano (1902–1922), and his youngest sister Margarethe (1905–1989).
+Childhood, education and early career

-His family were members of the old Silesian Catholic nobility (Uradel) and held large estates in Upper Silesia, including the family Schloss (castle) at Groß Stein.
-The family claimed a number of members killed fighting the 1241 Mongol invasion at the Battle of Legnica.
-As the first-born son he was the heir to the title Graf (Count) Strachwitz and, following family tradition, he was christened Hyazinth, after the 12th century saint.
-Some clothing belonging to the saint was in the family's possession until 1945.
+Strachwitz was born on 30 July 1893 in Groß Stein, in the district of Groß Strehlitz in Silesia, a province in the Kingdom of Prussia.
+Today it is Kamień Śląski, in Gogolin, Opole Voivodeship, Poland.
+Strachwitz was the second child of Hyacinth Graf Strachwitz (1864–1942) and his wife Aloysia (1872–1940), née Gräfin von Matuschka Freiin von Toppolczan und Spaetgen.
+He had an older sister, Aloysia (1892–1972), followed by his younger brother Johannes (1896–1917) nicknamed "Ceslaus", his sister Elisabeth (1897–1992), his brother Manfred (1899–1972), his brother Mariano (1902–22), and his youngest sister Margarethe (1905–1989).
+His family were members of the old Silesian nobility (Uradel), and held large estates in Upper Silesia, including the family Schloss (Palace) at Groß Stein.
+As the first-born son he was the heir to the title Graf (Count) Strachwitz, and following family tradition he was christened Hyacinth, after the 12th century saint.
+Some clothing belonging to the saint were in the family's possession until 1945.